CollectionBuilder/cb-docs/docs/customization/config-metadata.md

 The title, creator, date, description, subject, and type fields in the above example all have a `dc_map` variable, so each of them would be represented in the item page's `<head>` meta section in a way that follows the Dublin Core schema to enable better machine readability and indexing.

-Similarly, the title, creator, date, description, subject, location, format, and rightstatement fields all have a `schema_map` entry, so each of these would be represented in an item page's `<head>` meta section in a way that follows [schema.org](https://schema.org/){:target="_blank" rel="noopener"} recommendations in order to enable better machine readability and indexing.
+Similarly, the title, creator, date, description, subject, location, format, and rightstatement fields all have a `schema_map` entry, so each of these would be represented in an item page's `<head>` meta section in a way that follows [schema.org](https://schema.org/) recommendations in order to enable better machine readability and indexing.

 </div>